HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 Our primary focus is on the use case of representing the minimal set of clinical data necessary to represent COVID-19 vaccination status and laboratory testing for verification purposes in a SMART Health Card.
 We support other infectious diseases as a secondary use case.
 To meet these use cases, we provide profiles of a [FHIR Bundle](https://www.hl7.org/fhir/bundle.html) that describes the contents of [the `fhirBundle` element in a SMART Health Card](https://spec.smarthealth.cards/#data-model).
 We also provide profiles of the resources contained within this Bundle.

 The SMART Health Cards Framework constrains the size of the FHIR payload embedded within a SMART Health Card to allow the entirety of the SMART Health Card to fit within [a single Version 22 QR code](https://spec.smarthealth.cards/#chunking).
 This IG is designed to support creating resources that fit within these size constraints.
 (While it is possible to generate a [denser QR code](https://www.qrcode.com/en/about/version.html), the [SMART Health Cards Framework](https://spec.smarthealth.cards/#every-health-card-can-be-embedded-in-a-qr-code) developers found that denser QR codes could be difficult to scan.)
 SMART Health Card payloads are compressed, so the precise number of available uncompressed bytes for the embedded FHIR Bundle is not knowable (the compression ratio depends on the specific content being compressed).

+To support implementers' efforts to minimize payload size, this IG provides two different sets of profiles:

+1. **Primary Profiles** focused on data minimization (DM).
+These profiles use cardinality constraints to prohibit elements beyond the minimal set needed to meet our use cases.
+2. **Fallback Profiles**, with relaxed constraints that include all allowable data (AD).

+More information can be found on the [Profiles page](profiles.html#data-minimization-and-privacy).

-In practice, we have found that bundles of resources conforming to the [data minimization profiles](profiles.html#data-minimization-and-privacy) in this IG do fit within the payload constraints.
+In practice, we have found that bundles of resources conforming to the Primary Profiles in this IG do fit within the payload constraints.

 Due to these size constraints and to preserve patient privacy, information that is not necessary for Verifiers SHALL NOT be included in SMART Health Cards.
 With respect to patient privacy, note that when a SMART Health Card is issued, it is [cryptographically signed](https://spec.smarthealth.cards/#signing-health-cards) by the Issuer.
 This means that the contents, including the FHIR Bundle, cannot be changed without invalidating the signature.
 It is therefore critical for Issuers to exclude any information that could represent a privacy risk to a patient when presenting their SMART Health Card to a Verifier.